Back up and recover an Oracle Database on an Azure Linux VM using Azure Backup

 SQL> GRANT CREATE SESSION, ALTER SESSION, SYSBACKUP TO ops$azbackup;

-If you receive error ORA-46953: The password file is not in the 12.2 format. when you run the GRANT statement, follow these steps to migrate the orapwd file to 12.2 format, Note that you will need to perform this for every Oracle database on the VM:
+7. If you receive the error ORA-46953: The password file is not in the 12.2 format when you run the GRANT statement, follow these steps to migrate the orapwd file to 12.2 format.
+Perform these steps for every Oracle Database instance on the VM.

 2. Move the password file with the old format to a new name.